A comparison of variational upwinding schemes for geophysical fluids, and their application to potential enstrophy conserving discretisations: Potential vorticity upwinding

 for which

 Rearranging this expression, and again recalling the continuity equation \eqref{eq::cont_eqn_disc} gives

-This consistent modification of the trial function constitutes the SUPG formulation \cite{BH82}.
+This consistent modification of the trial function constitutes the SUPG formulation \cite{BH82,NC17}.
 The corresponding potential enstrophy evolution equation is given for $\psi_h=q_h$ as

+The second term in \eqref{eq::pe_adv_supg} is identical to that in \eqref{eq::pe_adv_apvm}, ensuring that potential enstrophy is dissipated via the same mechanism as for APVM.
+Since $q_h$ is materially advected, we have that $\frac{q_h}{dt}\approx-\boldsymbol{u}_h\cdot\nabla q_h$, such that the third term acts as a backscatter term to inject potential enstrophy back into the system, ensuring a richer representation of grid scale turbulence than for the APVM.
+However since this term is not sign definite it will not fully counter balance the potential enstrophy dissipation of the second term, ensuring the net dissipation of the overall scheme.

-Note that we have made no assumption as to the form of $\tau$.
+Note that we have made no assumption as to the form of $\tau$, other than that it is $>0$.
 This may be set as a constant value, or as a spatially and temporally varying field which scales with both the time derivative and the advection term.
-In contrast to the APVM form of the potential enstrophy evolution equation \eqref{eq::pe_adv_apvm}, this form is not symmetric definite, so may alternatively dissipate ($\partial q_h/\partial t > -\boldsymbol{u}_h\cdot\nabla q_h$) or inject ($\partial q_h/\partial t < -\boldsymbol{u}_h\cdot\nabla q_h$) potential enstrophy, resulting in a richer depiction of the turbulence.